-Each amoebot executes its own algorithm instance independently and --- as an assumption for this work --- \textit{reliably}, meaning there are no crash or Byzantine faults.\footnote{As we discuss in Section~\ref{sec:conclude}, designing \textit{fault tolerant} algorithms is an important research direction for programmable matter.
-However, we leave the formalization of different fault models under the canonical amoebot model for future work.} An amoebot is said to be \textit{active} if its application layer is executing an action and is \textit{idle} otherwise.
-An amoebot can begin executing an action if and only if it is idle; i.e., an amoebot can execute at most one action at a time.
+Each amoebot executes its own algorithm instance independently and reliably, without crash or Byzantine faults.
+An amoebot is said to be \textit{active} if its application layer is executing an action and is \textit{inactive} otherwise.
+An amoebot can begin executing an action if and only if it is inactive; i.e., an amoebot can execute at most one action at a time.
 On becoming active, an amoebot $A$ first evaluates which of its actions $\alpha_i : g_i \to ops_i$ are enabled.
 Since each guard $g_i$ is based only on the connected ports of $A$ and the public memories of $A$ and its neighbors, each $g_i$ can be evaluated using the \Connected\ and \Read\ operations.
-If no action is enabled, $A$ returns to idle; otherwise, $A$ chooses the highest priority enabled action $\alpha_i : g_i \to ops_i$ --- where action priorities are set by the algorithm --- and executes the operations and private computation specified by $ops_i$.
+If no action is enabled, $A$ returns to inactive; otherwise, $A$ chooses an enabled action $\alpha_i$ and executes the operations and private computation specified by $ops_i$.
 Recall from Section~\ref{subsec:modeloperations} that each operation is guaranteed to terminate (either successfully or with a failure) in finite time.
-Thus, since $A$ is reliable and $ops_i$ consists of a finite sequence of operations and finite computation, each action execution is also guaranteed to terminate in finite time after which $A$ returns to idle.
+Thus, since $A$ is reliable and $ops_i$ consists of a finite sequence of operations and finite computation, each action execution is also guaranteed to terminate in finite time after which $A$ returns to inactive.
 An action execution \textit{fails} if any of its operations' executions result in a failure that is not addressed with error handling and \textit{succeeds} otherwise.